-Action Proposed changes to current OPs/BPs (denoted in red) Comment Assessment jointly with the government or an Operations Procurement Review (OPR), independently or as part of an integrated fiduciary assessment.
+Action Proposed Changes to Current OPs/BPs (denoted in red) Comment (OPR), independently or as part of an integrated fiduciary assessment.
 20 The assessment identifies any exceptions to national procurement procedures that may be required in loan agreements to ensure the borrower's compliance with the NCB provisions of the Procurement Guidelines.
 As appropriate, tThe findings of the assessment are incorporated into the WBG's Bank's Country Assistance Strategy (CAS) or Country Partnership Framework Strategy (CPFS) to inform the Bank's support for capacity development and other procurement reforms, including through Development Policy Lending (DPL).
-OP/BP 13.16, Country Portfolio Performance Reviews OP and BP 13.16 are being retired as the CPPR is Retire entire OP/BP incorporated into the CPF process.
+OP/BP 13.16 - Country Portfolio Performance Reviews OP/BP 13.16 are being retired.
+CPPR is being Retire entire OP/BP incorporated into the CPF process.